-In order to record and analyze the shrinkage process qualitatively and quantitatively, the optical dilatometry method is used.
-The sample is irradiated with light from one side and the shadows are recorded by a camera.
-Based on the data obtained, a computer calculates the change in length and area of the sample.
+In thermo-optical analysis with a dilatometer equipped with a camera, the sample is irradiated with light from one side and the shadows are recorded on the other side.
+Based on the data obtained, a computer calculates the change in length of the sample.

 ASTM E831 – Standard Test Method for Linear Thermal Expansion of Solid Materials by Thermomechanical Analysis.